DataDog/dd-trace-py/docs/advanced_usage.rst

 Distributed Tracing
 -------------------

-To trace requests across hosts, the spans on the secondary hosts must be linked together by setting `trace_id` and `parent_id`.
+To trace requests across hosts, the spans on the secondary hosts must be linked together using the ddtrace :py:class:`HTTPPropagator <ddtrace.propagation.http.HTTPPropagator>`.

 - On the server side, it means to read propagated attributes and set them to the active tracing context.
 - On the client side, it means to propagate the attributes, commonly as a header/metadata.

-`ddtrace` already provides default propagators but you can also implement your own.
 Note that `ddtrace` makes use of lazy sampling, essentially making the sampling decision for a trace at the latest possible moment.
-This includes before making an outgoing request via HTTP, gRPC, or a DB call for any automatically instrumented integration.
+This includes before making an outgoing request via HTTP, gRPC, or a DB call for any automatically instrumentedintegration.
 If utilizing your own propagator make sure to run `tracer.sample(tracer.current_root_span())` before propagating downstream, to ensure that the sampling decision is the same across the trace.

 Web Frameworks